nicolasspring/identificationalism/README.md

-# identificationalism
+# identificationalism DummyTeam
-Baseline implementation for the **identificationalism** kaggle challenge.
+Baseline implementation and two submissions for the **identificationalism** kaggle challenge.

+## Reproduction of our Results

+There are two files (mlp_countvectorizer.py and mlp_feature_union.py)

+To train a model using one of the files, use

+    python FILENAME --train --model MODELNAME --data csv/train.csv --verbose

+To use a trained model to make predictions for the test samples:

+    python FILENAME --predict --samples csv/test_no_labels.csv --model MODELNAME > submission.csv

 ## Installation and Requirements